ibm-cloud-docs/text-to-speech/websockets.md

 The following brief example Python code defines a class that sends a simple message with a single `<mark>` element to the service over a WebSocket connection.
 The code works equally well for text that does not include a `<mark>` element.

 The code defines callback methods to handle state changes and responses in the connection.
-The Python callback methods differ slightly from the JavaScript event handlers shown previously.
+The Python callback methods differ slightly from the JavaScript event handlers that were shown previously.
 All methods log suitable messages to the console.

 -   The `onConnect` method fires when the service accepts the connection but before the handshake is completed.
 -   The `onOpen` method fires when the handshake between the client and service is complete and the connection is fully established.
 The method sends a JSON text message that specifies the text to be synthesized and the requested format of the audio.
 -   The `onMessage` method fires when the service sends a response.
-The method appends a binary response to the audio that is received from the service and a text message to the list of messages that are received from the service.
+The method appends a binary response to the audio that is received from the service.
+It appends a text message to the list of messages that are received from the service.
 -   The `onClose` method fires when the connection is closed.
-The `wasClean` argument is a boolean that indicates whether the connection was closed as a result of the service's sending a close frame, as opposed to a network or protocol error.
+The `wasClean` argument is a boolean that indicates why the connection was closed:

+    -   The service sent a close frame (`true`).
+    -   A network or protocol error occurred (`false`).

     The `code` and `reason` arguments provide the WebSocket return code and its accompanying message.

 ```python
 class TTSWSClientProtocol(WebSocketClientProtocol):